Mission Community Market Visitor Info & Services

 Foodwise offers many services to make your farmers market shopping experience more accessible, easy, and enjoyable.

 Got questions?
 Our friendly staff and volunteers are happy to assist you.
-Visit the Foodwise Info Booth for help locating vendors, parking validation, events calendars, and additional services listed below.
+Visit the green Foodwise Info Booth tent for help locating vendors, parking validation, events calendars, and additional services listed below.

-Foodwise farmers markets accept CalFresh EBT (also known as SNAP or food stamps).
-During market hours, customers can use their EBT card at the Foodwise Info Booth to receive market coins.
+Foodwise farmers markets accept CalFresh EBT food assistance benefits, aka SNAP or food stamps.
+During market hours, visit the Foodwise Info Booth (green tent) to swipe your EBT card and receive coins to spend at individual booths in the market.

 CalFresh EBT shoppers can double their benefits through the Market Match program (up to a set maximum per market day).
 Market Match tokens redeemable in the market for fresh fruits and vegetables.
 Learn more.